uofthcdslab/clusteredcrimemaps/maps_view/index.md

 Here you can find the maps created for the project.

 ## Distance Metric Comparison
-[Crime in Milwaukee](../marielle/KMeans/MKEMapComparison.html) -- An interactive map comparing Euclidean, Geodesic, Manhattan and Street distance metrics
+[Crime in Milwaukee](../marielle/KMeans/MKEMapComparisonEucGeoMan.html) -- An interactive map comparing Euclidean, Geodesic, and Manhattan distance metrics
+[Street Distance](../marielle/KMeans/StreetDistProofOfConcept.html) -- A comparison of Euclidean, Geodesic, Manhattan and Street distances using a smaller data set

 ## Griffin's Maps